 As Treefort’s sustainability efforts mature we are moving into measuring, understanding and reducing our carbon footprint.

-2016 will be the year we begin formal efforts in measuring our footprint.
-We will begin with our Main stage area where we control the energy produced and how.
-In the following years we will continue our efforts out from the Main stage to include venues, suppliers and performers travel.
+In 2016 we began formal efforts in measuring our footprint.
+We started with our Main stage area where we control the energy produced and how.
+In the following years we have continued our efforts out from the Main stage to include venues, suppliers and performers travel.

 Each year we try to make progress in our sustainability efforts by improving what we are already doing and adding new initiatives that will address a new problem or improve on an existing initiative that will reduce our environmental impact.
 Here is what we have done so far and are working on this year.

 - Pilot a reusable plate program for Foodfort